rachel-o-donnell/Mythology-Quiz/README.md

 * Keep next button in a constant place for better player experience.
 * Option not to be able to use next button unless answr has been given.
 * Bonus points for correctly guessing the name of the displayed picture
+* Connect to API to expand to to related subjects like art history
+    * Initially I wanted my quiz to be about the Celtic Calendar but after learning about API I needed to change my subject and design to practice using this.
+I made a serious effort to connect and interact fully with the API but I was stumped on how to populate my answers buttons so I copied and pasted the questions into a new JS file so I could continue.

 ---